jbloomlab/HIV_Broad_Human_Sera_MAP/README.md

-# HIV Broad Human Sera MAP README
+# HIV Broad Human Sera Mutational Antigenic Profiling (MAP)

 This repository converts an analysis of MAP data using broad human anti-HIV sera and HIV Envelope strain BG505, performed and written by Adam Dingens, into interactive plots.
 This repository was made by Caelan Radford.